Syllabus for EGM-211

 If there is evidence that you have cheated or plagiarized in your quiz, the quiz will be declared invalid, and you will fail the course.

 Statics requires you to take two examinations: a midterm and a final.
 Consult the course Calendar for the scheduling of these exams.

-You may take the exam at any time during that week, but no later than midnight Saturday (eastern time).
+You may take the exam at any time during the week it is scheduled (see course Calendar), but no later than midnight Saturday (eastern time).
 Remember to pace yourself; take the Stage I part of the exam early enough in the week to allow yourself enough time to complete Stage II of the exam by the deadline.

 If you are on a course extension and have not yet taken either the midterm or the final exam, you will need to arrange with your mentor a time to reschedule the exams, so that they may be made available to you.

 You are on your honor not to cheat during the exam.
 Cheating means:

 If there is evidence that you have cheated or plagiarized in your exam, the exam will be declared invalid, and you will fail the course.

 Your grade in the course will be determined as follows:

 All activities will receive a numerical grade of 0–100.
 You will receive a score of 0 for any work not submitted.
 Your final grade in the course will be a letter grade.
 Letter grade equivalents for numerical grades are as follows: